CarlosBayarri/TMCompanies/README.md

 ## Data
 Data source: [INE](https://www.ine.es/).
-The is an excel file in this project with all the data used:
+There is an excel file in this project with all the data used:
 - Tabs for each region contain all the active companies in each sector.
 - Tab about NaturalBreaksGDP contains the process to classify the Gross Domestic Product by means of natural breaks.
 - Tab about ValuesStatic contains the values for the static map.
 - Tab about RelativeValuesCompanies contains the standardized values of companies.
 - Tab about AbsoluteValuesCompanies contains the absolute values of companies.

 ## Usage
 The website opens by opening the index.html (double click) or by opening the following URL in the browser: